hpekkan/spotifyloggerPublic/README.md

 # spotifyloggerPublic<br />
-run: <br />
-  initialize database and start a mysql server, my create sql codes can be used <br />
-  find your sp-dc tokken in spotify <br />
-  run spotifylogger.js with node<br />
-  -node spotifylogger.js<br />
+To begin, first, you need to initialize the database and start a MySQL server.
+You may utilize the SQL codes I have provided for this purpose.
+Once that is done, proceed to obtain your SP-DC token in Spotify.
+Finally, execute the 'spotifylogger.js' file using Node by typing the following command: ```node spotifylogger.js```.
 ![command prompt gif](https://github.com/hpekkan/spotifyloggerPublic/blob/main/example.gif)